LumeWeb/akash-mysql/README.md

 # MySQL for Akash

-A production-ready MySQL solution optimized for Akash Network deployments, supporting both standalone and high-availability cluster modes.
+A production-ready MySQL solution optimized for Akash Network deployments, with robust standalone mode and experimental cluster support.

+> **⚠️ WARNING:** Cluster mode is currently a work in progress and should not be used in production environments.
+Stick to standalone mode for production workloads until cluster mode is fully tested and stable.

 ## Features